 Collisions involving large trucks are some of the most serious traffic-related incidents across the U.S., and data prepared by the Virginia Department of Motor Vehicles (DMV) is proof of this claim.
 18-wheeler accident statistics show that there was a total of 2,306 of these crashes, 45 of which were fatal.
 Many who survived the 822 injury-causing incidents may still be recovering after suffering serious bodily harm.
 If you were injured under such circumstances, it?s important to reach out to a Roanoke semi-truck accident lawyer regarding your rights.

 Virginia laws protect victims of motor vehicle collisions, and large truck crashes are no different.
 However, there are more complicated legal issues at stake, which is why it?s important to retain an experienced Roanoke truck accident lawyer to represent your interests.
-You may be entitled to compensation, so please contact our team at Lugar Law PC at (540) 384-0348 to learn more about your options.
+You may be entitled to compensation, so please contact our team at Lugar Injury Law at (540) 384-0348 to learn more about your options.

 Common Causes of 18-Wheeler Accidents